libertyernie/brawltools/CONTRIBUTING.md

 4. .NET Framework v4.5.2 targeting pack
 5. .NET Framework v4.6.1 targeting pack

-The .NET Frameworks required could be downloaded from [this link](https://dotnet.microsoft.com/download/visual-studio-sdks).
+The .NET Framework targeting packs required can be installed through the Visual Studio installer or downloaded from [this link](https://dotnet.microsoft.com/download/visual-studio-sdks).

+Building the project on non-Windows operating systems is not officially supported at this time.

 ## Build